AhmadAllan/android_device_nokia_B2N/README.md

-I make this project for fun and to learn and understand device trees so it isn't for building roms unless for now
+I make this project for fun and to learn and understand device trees so it isn't for building roms it is just for experiment

 The Nokia 7 Plus (codenamed "Onyx", TLA "B2N") is a mid-range smartphone from Nokia.
 It was released in April 2018.
 Basic 	Spec Sheet